Hoyasumii/bee-movie/README.md

 He's playing the species card.

-Ladies and gentlemen, please, free th
+Ladies and gentlemen, please, free the